-Vital indicators: The 'crude' death rate is estimated by different sources to be 14.8 per 1,000 population, about double that of Kenya and second only to Uganda in eastern Africa.
+- 27.01 Ethiopian Embassy in the UK notes, accessed 23 January 2007, that: "Vital indicators: The 'crude' death rate is estimated by different sources to be 14.8 per 1,000 population, about double that of Kenya and second only to Uganda in eastern Africa.
 Life expectancy at birth (LEB) of males and females is 49.7 years and 52.4 years respectively.
 The infant mortality rate (IMR) is estimated at 105 per 1,000 live births while the child mortality rate (CMR) is 172 deaths per 1,000.
-The maternal mortality rate (MMR) is estimated at 500-700 per 100,000.
-(Ethiopian Embassy) [5c]

-- 27.02 Burden of disease: The total burden of disease, as measured by premature death from all causes, is approximately 350 deaths per year (D/Ys) lost per 1,000 population.
+The maternal mortality rate (MMR) is estimated at 500-700 per 100,000."
+[5c] - 27.02 Ethiopian Embassy in the UK also notes, accessed 23 January 2007, that: "Burden of disease: The total burden of disease, as measured by premature death from all causes, is approximately 350 deaths per year (D/Ys) lost per 1,000 population.
 Ethiopia's burden of disease is significantly higher than in neighbouring Kenya (estimated at 170 D/Ys lost per 1,000 population) and in East Africa as a whole (which has a burden of disease of 280 D/Yes lost per 1,000 population).
-(Ethiopian Embassy) [5c] - 27.03 Ethiopia's burden of disease is dominated by pre-natal and maternal conditions and by acute respiratory infection (ARI), followed by malaria, nutritional deficiency, diarrhoea and AIDS.
+Ethiopia's burden of disease is dominated by pre-natal and maternal conditions and by acute respiratory infection (ARI), followed by malaria, nutritional deficiency, diarrhoea and AIDS.
 Indeed, the top ten causes of mortality account for 74 per cent of all deaths and 81 per cent of D/Yes lost.
 Diseases that affect children under the age of 5 years (ARI, diarrhoea, nutritional deficiencies and measles) account for 33 per cent of deaths.
-Although largely preventable, childhood and maternal illnesses and communicable diseases are the major causes of death in Ethiopia (Ethiopian Embassy) [5c]
+Although largely preventable, childhood and maternal illnesses and communicable diseases are the major causes of death in Ethiopia."
+[5c]